mongodb/docs/source/reference/javascript.rst

 Sharding
 ~~~~~~~~

-.. seealso:: ":doc:`/core/sharding`" for more information on the
+.. seealso:: The ":wiki:`Sharding`" page for more information on the
    sharding technology and methods for creating :term:`shard clusters
    <shard cluster>`.

+..
+STUB ":doc:`/core/sharding`"

 .. function:: sh.addShard(host)